Heimdall (character): Death

-With his eyesight restored, Heimdall traveled to Midgard to help Jane Foster - the new Valkyrie - find the lost sword Dragonfang, but was stabbed in the chest by Bullseye after the assassin took the sword.
-Although his wounds proved fatal, Heimdall was able to help Jane accept that she had to be her own kind of Valkyrie rather than hold on to their legacy, destroying the sword to defeat Bullseye, subsequently taking Heimdall on a 'tour' of the multiversal afterlife rather than just taking him straight to Valhalla so that he could experience something truly new.
+With his eyesight restored, Heimdall traveled to Midgard to help Jane Foster - the new Valkyrie - find the lost sword Dragonfang before being stabbed in the chest by Bullseye.
+Although his wounds proved fatal, Heimdall helped Jane accept that she had to be her own kind of Valkyrie rather than hold on to their legacy.
+She subsequently takes Heimdall on a 'tour' of the multiversal afterlife rather than taking him straight to Valhalla so that he could experience something truly new.

 Powers and abilities

 Heimdall possesses the powers of a typical Asgardian, including superhuman strength, stamina, speed, agility and durability.
 However, he is generally stronger and more durable than all but a few Asgardians, such as Odin and Thor.
-Like all Asgardians his body is three times more dense and heavy than a human's, contributing partly to his superhuman strength and weight.
+Like all Asgardians his body is denser than a human's, contributing partly to his superhuman strength and weight.

-Heimdall possesses extraordinarily acute superhuman senses, most notably his vision and hearing.
-His senses are said to be so acute that he could hear sap running through trees, and "the tiniest plant growing in the heart of the hidden hills", and see and hear anything occurring in Asgard or on Earth.
-Heimdall can also "look across time, as well as space", in one instance seeing the far-off approach of an invading party and correctly predicting that they were still a full two days away from Asgard; this ability to see what has yet to come is retained even after the establishment of the new Asgard on Earth.
-Heimdall has been said to be capable of detecting the fluttering of a butterfly's wings "a thousand worlds away".
+Heimdall possesses acute senses, most notably his vision and hearing.
+His senses are said to be so acute that he can hear sap running through trees and plants growing, and see and hear anything occurring in Asgard or on Earth.
 Heimdall is able to sense the life essences of Asgardian gods throughout the Nine Worlds of Asgard, and has the ability to focus on certain sensory information or block it out of his consciousness as he chooses, being so alert that he requires no sleep at all.
-According to Ares in his War Plan for the Siege of Asgard, Heimdall can "see and hear as far as creation", even capable of seeing the Dark Avengers at Avengers Tower from Broxton.
 Certain magical spells can block his sensory powers.
 Additionally, his powers of sight are limited if even one of his eyes cannot see; apparently his eyes are capable of sustaining physical injury and require a long time to naturally heal, if ever.
 At least once, Heimdall has shown the ability to project an avatar (as an enlarged image of his face) to others from just outside Broxton to Manhattan, as he did with Thor, though he claims that he cannot maintain it for long, as his power has diminished with the fall of Asgard.